spacecataz/swmf_runfiles/psphere_coupled/README.md

 as PlasCirc_PoC except that PS is turned on and is coupling into one of the GM fluids.

+Note the PARAM.in.init file is for running reference simulations with no PS component and single fluid MHD.
+It was introduced in 2025 for follow-on analysis.

 ## SWMF Configuration:
 ```
 Config.pl -install=BATSRUS,DGCPM,Ridley_serial